sxysun-zz/Community_Tieba-Data-Analyzer/README.md

 # conicWare-Community_Data_Analyzer
-mining and analyze data from Tieba, largest online community in China (Chinese reddit)
+Mining and analyze data from Tieba, largest online community in China (Chinese reddit), this is a project including data mining, natural language processing and data visualization.

 A project derived from the ConicWare project, more information about it or my other projects can be found on http://caudep.com/
 To view the output of this program, find the folder called /Sample